taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- the `Stories` component is a connected component now and is the only component that has access to the Redux store
+The `Stories` component is a connected component now and is the only component that has access to the Redux store.
+The application work again, but this time with a clever interaction between Redux and React.

 ## Part 15: Lift Connected Components